mavdotso/banger-chat/README.md

 - [x] On registration redrect to complete account (/account)
 - [x] User is not being created in Convex
 - [x] Username is being displayed weirdly
+- [ ] Update username in the DB and Clerk